-Work with academic experts in social psychology
+Work with thought leaders and academic experts in social psychology

 Most Relevant Research Interests